El Dandy: World Championship Wrestling (1997–2000)

-In 1997, El Dandy began working for the US-based World Championship Wrestling (WCW) along with a number of other Mexican wrestlers.
-His WCW televised debut took place on September 28, 1997, where he and Damian lost to nWo Japan representatives The Great Muta and Masahiro Chono.
-His first pay-per-view (PPV) show match was as part of the 60-man battle royal main event of WCW's annual World War 3 show.
-He would later unsuccessfully challenge fellow Mexican luchador Juventud Guerrera for the WCW World Cruiserweight Championship in January 1998.
-In his next PPV match, El Dandy, La Parka, Psicosis, and Silver King lost to Chavo Guerrero Jr., Juventud Guerrera, Lizmark Jr., and Super Caló at Souled Out.
+In 1997, El Dandy was one of many Mexican wrestlers that began working for the United States-based World Championship Wrestling (WCW).
+His televised debut took place on September 28, as he and Damian lost to nWo Japan (Masahiro Chono and The Great Muta).
+His first pay-per-view (PPV) match was as part of the 60-man battle royal main event of World War 3 on November 23.
+On January 6, 1998, he unsuccessfully challenged Juventud Guerrera for the WCW World Cruiserweight Championship.
+At Souled Out on January 24, El Dandy, La Parka, Psicosis and Silver King lost to Chavo Guerrero Jr., Guerrera, Lizmark Jr. and Super Caló.
+At Slamboree on May 17, El Dandy was one of fifteen wrestlers involved in a battle royal where the winner of the match would face Chris Jericho for the WCW World Cruiserweight Championship.
+During his introductions, Jericho referred to him as the "winner of the Lou Ferrigno look-a-like contest".

-For the 1998 Slamboree show, El Dandy was one of 15 wrestlers involved in a battle royal where the winner of the match would face Chris Jericho for the WCW World Cruiserweight Championship.
-During his introductions, Jericho referred to El Dandy as the "winner of the Lou Ferrigno look-a-like contest".
-Later that year, Dandy was a member of the Latino World Order, a group of Mexican wrestlers led by Eddie Guerrero.
+Later that year, El Dandy became a member of the Latino World Order, a group of Mexican wrestlers led by Eddie Guerrero.
 Shortly after Guerrero's real-life car accident on New Year's Day, however, the group was forced to disband by the reformed nWo.
-The following year, El Dandy lost to Lenny whom he challenged for the WCW World Cruiserweight Championship.
-One of El Dandy's most notable moments came, not from the ring but, from an interview Bret Hart made.
-The heel Hart had selected El Dandy as his opponent, leading interviewer Gene Okerlund to question why Hart had selected such an easy opponent.
-This led to Hart respond "Who are you to doubt El Dandy?"

-“Who are you to doubt El Dandy?
-‘Cause this guy’s a serious professional.”
+The following year, El Dandy unsuccessfully challenged Lenny for the WCW World Cruiserweight Championship.
+One of El Dandy's most notable moments came not from the ring, but from an interview made by Bret Hart.
+Hart had selected El Dandy as his opponent, leading interviewer Gene Okerlund to question why Hart had selected such an easy opponent.
+Hart responded by saying "Who are you to doubt El Dandy?
+‘Cause this guy's a serious professional."
+In early 2000, El Dandy and Silver King competed under the name Los Fabulosos, defeating XS (Lane and Rave) on March 21 in their first televised match under that name.
+They later lost to Harlem Heat 2000 (Big T and Stevie Ray) in El Dandy's last match with WCW.

-— Bret Hart interview January 25, 1999.

-In early 2000, El Dandy and Silver King competed under the name Los Fabulosos.
-On March 21, 2000, Los Fabulosos defeated XS (Lane and Rave) in their first televised match under that name.
-They later ended up losing to Harlem Heat 2000 (Big T and Stevie Ray) in El Dandy's last match with WCW.